+Are you confused by the clicking sounds coming from a furnace in your home?
 Both oil and electric furnaces can make a number of alarming or annoying noises during operation.
-Some noises are harmless and are a byproduct of mechanical or electric parts while others indicate serious problems.
+Some noises are harmless and are a byproduct of mechanical or electric parts in your HVAC system while others indicate serious problems.
 New noises should be checked by a service professional to ensure your furnace operates safely and efficiently.

 Inducer Motor or Fan

-Some oil-burning furnaces feature inducer blowers, which are motor-powered fans that blow the smoke and other byproducts of the combustion process into the flue for safe venting.
-Both the motors and fans on these parts can cause loud clicking or chirping noises, says the Homeowners Hub.
 Bearings in the inducer blower will make clicking noises that are most noticeable when the burner itself shuts down but the inducer continues to blow.
-A high amount of dirt and soot building up around the fan shaft can also cause it to click while spinning.
-Inducer blowers are usually covered by a squirrel cage frame to protect them.
-If this cage comes loose, it can click by bumping into other components due to the vibration of the furnace.
+A high amount of dirt and sometimes soot building up around the fan shaft can also cause it to click while spinning.
+The blowers have wheels- (squirrel cage) which are housed in a frame to force the air or combustion byproducts in the right direction.
+If the blower wheel attached to the motor comes loose, it can click by bumping into the housing due to the vibration of the furnace.

 Motor Bearings or Shaft